 I created this artwork as the logo for the 1999 Doberman Pincher Club of America National, which was held in Fitchburg, Massachusetts that year.
 (Host club: Pilgrim Doberman Pinscher Club.)
 The Nationals are held in the Fall so of course it was an autumn theme.

 After I created the original, a limited edition of 300 fine-art prints was made from it.
 I individually signed and numbered each print in gold ink.
 That’s the signature you see in the lower right.
 (That tells me this is a print, not the original.)

 in the various dog show classes.
 However, Paula checked with Laurinda, the friend she acquired the print from, and Laurinda was not at the Nationals that year.
 How Laurinda ended up with the print is a mystery.

-to check for a number, but there is none.
-As you can imagine, signing and numbering 300 prints is a bit of a project.
-My only theory about why Paula’s print is not numbered, is that my mind wandered and I signed a print....but neglected to number it.
+to check for a hidden number, but there is none.
+As you can imagine, signing and numbering 300 prints is a rather boring project.
+My only theory about why Paula’s print is not numbered, is that my mind wandered off and I signed a print....but neglected to number it.

 The logo created from my artwork

 was used on show catalogs, and on sweatshirts, mousepads, and other mementos of the 1999 DPCA Nationals.